consentfactory/commitconfirm-com/content/posts/mist-teleworker-dot1x/index.md

 ```

 Which, as it turns out, means `port_config` takes precedence over `switch_config`.
 However, `port_config` options are not available in the Mist UI, only in the API.

+> [!note]
+>
+> For the older Mist documentation, the link they state (https://api.mist.com/api/v1/docs/home) doesn't appear to work.
+You'll need to append the URL with your instance.
+> e.g., my demo lab is in Global 3, so my old API link is https://api.ac2.mist.com/api/v1/docs/home

 ## How can an API call be made to create or modify a device profile that also configures RADIUS/802.1x on AP wired Ethernet ports?